cloudresty/nautiluslb/README.md

 1. **Build or Obtain the NautilusLB Binary:** You can either build NautilusLB from source or download a pre-built binary (if available).
 2. **Create `config.yaml`:** Create a configuration file tailored to your environment and the services you want to load balance.
 3. **Run NautilusLB:** Execute the NautilusLB binary, providing the path to your `config.yaml` file as a command-line argument (if your application supports it) or ensuring it's in the same directory.
-If running outside the cluster, make sure the `kubeconfig_path` in `config.yaml` is correctly set.
+If running outside the cluster, make sure the `kubeconfigPath` in `config.yaml` is correctly set.

 For example, if you have a pre-built binary named `nautiluslb` and your `config.yaml` is in the same directory, you can run it like this: